 - Direct Vendor Invoice A district purchase order cannot be issued out of the trust fund.
 Vendors may invoice the trust for nominal amounts in the normal course.
 For transactions of a larger volume and scale, contact the purchasing office for a referral on the advisable method of purchase.
-See ASB manual, Section 9.1 or Business Information manual, Section 4.04 for the process on accounts payable. - Y Use a trust fund account code on the invoice. - Y Obtain the budget authority signature approval. - Y For expenditures of InvestED Trust funds, a copy of a completed InvestED Disbursement Report form should also be attached. - Y Submit to the accounting office for payment through accounts payable in the normal course. - Procurement Card Charge The district procurement card can be an allowable method depending on the situation.
+See ASB Manual, Section 9.1 or Business Information Manual, Section 4.04 for the process on accounts payable. - Y Use a trust fund account code on the invoice. - Y Obtain the budget authority signature approval. - Y For expenditures of InvestED Trust funds, a copy of a completed InvestED Disbursement Report form should also be attached. - Y Submit to the accounting office for payment through accounts payable in the normal course. - Procurement Card Charge The district procurement card can be an allowable method depending on the situation.
 All restrictions governing procurement card use apply.
-See Business Information manual, Section 2.04 or refer to ASB Procurement Card Program. - Y Use the trust fund account code on the procurement card report. - Y Obtain the budget authority signature approval. - Y Submit appropriate back up receipts to the finance office. - Y For expenditures of InvestED Trust funds, a copy of a completed InvestED Disbursement Report form should also be attached. - Y The finance office coordinator who administers the procurement card program, will facilitate the special handling that is required to transfer the charge over to the trust fund. - InvestED Trust Imprest Checking Account\- Some but not all of the secondary sites have a specific InvestED imprest checking account.
-This account may not be used for any other purpose but InvestED type transactions.
-All imprest checking account restrictions apply.
-(See ASB manual, Section 6).
-InvestED imprest checking account might be appropriate for nominal reimbursements to employees for appropriate InvestED expenditures (although direct reimbursement though accounts payable is strongly encouraged and is advisable over using the imprest checking account), but can also be utilized to reimburse another fund (such as ASB or General fund) thereby avoiding the need for interfund billing.
-Caution must be exercised in using the InvestED imprest checking accounts as the balances maintained in these accounts is very small (from \$100 to \$500 depending on the school location.) - Y Use the InvestED account code. - Y Have paperwork signed and authorized by appropriate school site personnel. - Y Attach a copy of a completed InvestED Disbursement Report form. - Interfund Billing An interfund billing may be necessary to charge dollars to the trust fund, that were provided by the ASB or General fund to a student (such as for an ASB card, a sports physical, or a field trip) In these cases either the ASB fund or the General fund may have provided a unique and individual student benefit or student aid that the Trust fund now needs to pay to or reimburse to the providing fund.
+See Business Information Manual, Section 2.04 or refer to ASB Procurement Card Program. - Y Use the trust fund account code on the procurement card report. - Y Obtain the budget authority signature approval. - Y Submit appropriate back up receipts to the finance office. - Y For expenditures of InvestED Trust funds, a copy of a completed InvestED Disbursement Report form should also be attached. - Y The finance office coordinator who administers the procurement card program, will facilitate the special handling that is required to transfer the charge over to the trust fund. - Interfund Billing An interfund billing may be necessary to charge dollars to the trust fund, that were provided by the ASB or General fund to a student (such as for an ASB card, a sports physical, or a field trip) In these cases either the ASB fund or the General fund may have provided a unique and individual student benefit or student aid that the Trust fund now needs to pay to or reimburse to the providing fund.
 Student aid transactions are when a student might have been individually obligated to pay for a good or a service in order to participate in an activity or fit-in at school.
 Certain types of trust arrangements (such as the InvestED fund) have a purpose of funding those kinds of personal needs (i.e. field trips, ASB cards, sports physicals, things that are personal in nature and not normally the obligation of the school district to provide.)
 POS receipting system implications may need to be considered, depending on how the transaction needs to be reflected.
-If the school site has an InvestED imprest checking account, a check may be written to pay the ASB or General fund (based on the voucher paperwork created at the school - voucher paperwork would be attached to the next imprest checking account reimbursement request.
-The expense would hit the trust fund when the Imprest Account Reimbursement Request was processed, and the other fund would get their money/would receipt it in, upon receipt of the imprest check they got from InvestED.
-No interfund billing would be necessary in this case.
-However, when a school doesn't have a InvestED imprest checking account, they cannot use their regular or ASB imprest account for this, they must submit a Request for Invoice form to get an interfund billing going.
-The pertinent details and supporting documentation are listed and/or attached to the request for invoice.
+To start the process the school site needs to submit an Interfund Transfer form to get an interfund billing going.
+The pertinent details and supporting documentation are listed and/or attached to the interfund transfer.
 The accounting office generates an invoice and bills it to the trust fund.
 The accounting office then pays the invoice through accounts payable, expenses the cost to the trust fund code, and issues a trust fund warrant.
 The accounting office will then receipt the warrant back into the appropriately designated fund and code, through the POS receipting terminal.
-If student accounts need to be referenced, they can be, but that data would need to be detailed on the request for invoice.
+If student accounts need to be referenced, they can be, but that data would need to be detailed on the interfund transfer.